MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Install-the-Web-Server-Components.md

 -   Verify that the system requirements are met on the computer that you want to install [!INCLUDE[nav_web_server](includes/nav_web_server_md.md)].
 For more information, see [System Requirements for Microsoft Dynamics NAV](System-Requirements-for-Microsoft-Dynamics-NAV.md).

--   Install Internet Information Services 7.5 at a minimum.
+-   Install Internet Information Services.

      Make sure that the required features are enabled.
 For more information, see [How to: Install and Configure Internet Information Services for Microsoft Dynamics NAV Web Client](How-to--Install-and-Configure-Internet-Information-Services-for-Microsoft-Dynamics-NAV-Web-Client.md)